-Separately signaled for each coding unit.
+Separately signaling for each coding unit.

 Once there are two different MVs in the L-shaped area, the mode is activated.

-Ref_idx in L0 and L1 is set to 0, all the MVs in the L-shaped area are scaled if needed.
+Ref_idx in L0 and L1 are set to 0, all the MVs in the L-shaped area are scaled if needed.

 In the case a neighboring block in the L-shaped area is intra coded, it is padded in the same manner as intra reference pixel padding, separately for L0 and L1.